wso2/docs-is/en/docs/learn/configuring-sms-otp.md

     connector in the identity provider would also change based on this.

 !!! info
+    Try out the the sample application.
+To deploy the pickup-dispatch sample application, follow the steps in [Deploying the SAML2 Pickup-Dispatch Sample App](../../learn/deploying-the-sample-app/#deploying-the-saml2-web-app-pickup-dispatch-webapp).
     For a full tutorial demonstrating multi-factor authentication with SMSOTP using a sample application, see  [Configuring Multifactor Authentication](../../learn/configuring-multifactor-authentication).